milaboratory/repseq.io/README.md

              Default: {}
           -P
              Positions of anchor points in padded file.
-To define position relative to еру end of sequence use negative values: -1 = sequence end, -2 = last but one letter.
+To define position relative to the end of sequence use negative values: -1 = sequence end, -2 = last but one letter.
 Example: -PFR1Begin=0 -PVEnd=-1
              Syntax: -Pkey=value
              Default: {}